YingxuH/DataSciencePosts/docs/LLM_notes.md

 #### Flash Attention

+- SRAM is on-chip, whose bandwidth is much higher than HBM.
+HBM is off-chip instead.
 - The attention operation is bottlenecked by the memory I/O speed of the HBM.
-- Split the input into blocks and make several passes over input blocks.
-Perform the softmax function incrementally without saving the entire matrix to memory.
+- Load blocks of QKV from HBM into SRAM.
+Perform the softmax function incrementally without saving the entire matrix to HBM.
-- Store the softmax normalization factor for backward passing, which is faster than directing reading the attention matrix from the memory.
+- Tiling on SRAM enables the fusion of all the kernels inside attention (If you interact with HBM, IO has to be performed after each operation, hence unfeasible to fuse them together).
+And due to the nature of softmax, one can only save the m and l constants to speed up the recomputation during back-propagation.

 #### Sparse Attention